 To test this, I used the same dataset as in my previous post, taken from the WISC-III.
 I compared the following models, roughly clockwise from the top left in order of complexity:

 I compared several fit indices using various levels of shrinkage.
-The cross-validation estimate is the root mean squared error of the difference in off diagonal entries between the model predicted correlation matrix, and the empirical (unshrunken) correlation matrix of the holdout set.
+The cross-validation estimate is the root mean squared error of the difference in off diagonal entries between the model predicted correlation matrix and the empirical (unshrunken) correlation matrix of the holdout set.
 CV error was estimated using 20 rounds of monte-carlo cross-validation using 20% of the data as a test set.
-CV error is computed relative to the zero shrinkage () condition.
+CV error is computed relative to zero shrinkage.
 The results, for increasing levels of shrinkage (), are show below.
 Dashed lines indicate optimal shrinkage values according to cross-validation.

 The results are pretty sensible.
 All models benefit from some level of shrinkage (as measured by CV error), with more complex models needing more.
 Conventional fit measures (CFI, RMSEA, and PGFI) improve with increasing shrinkage, which is to be expected since the shrunken correlation matrices have a simpler structure, and so are easier for the models to explain.

-I found last time that the Weschler and Unidimensional models were by far the best, predictively speaking, whereas the Horn and Kaufman models (prefered by the CFI) tended to overfit.
-This is pretty much borne out by results here, which show that both models need substantial shrinkage of the covariance matrix before achieving optimal predictive performance, suggesting that the models were just fitting noise in the data.
+I found last time that the Weschler and Unidimensional models were by far the best, predictively speaking, whereas the Horn and Kaufman models (preferred by the CFI) tended to overfit.
+This is pretty much borne out by results here, which show that both models need substantial shrinkage of the covariance matrix before achieving optimal predictive performance, suggesting that the models were modeling noise in the covariance estimates.